crazyants/GenVue/README.md

 # Installation / Getting Started:
  * Clone this repo
  * At the repo's root directory run `dotnet restore`
- * Restore Node dependencies by running `npm install`
+ * Restore Node dependencies by running `npm install` and install all required modules
  * Run the application (`dotnet run` or `npm run dev`)

  or